Dyablo-HPC/Dyablo/Readme.md

 ## Run Dyablo

-The main executable `test_solver` is in `build/dyablo/test/solver/`.
+The main executable `dyablo` is in `build/dyablo/bin`.
 The directory also contains some *.ini files that can passed to the executable on the command line.
-For instance, to run a 2d Sedov-blast on the block-AMR backend, the command will be `./test_solver test_blast_2D_block.ini`
+For instance, to run a 2d Sedov-blast on the block-AMR backend, the command will be `./dyablo test_blast_2D_block.ini`

 Beware, when recompiling, the .ini files may be reset to their original state.

-run for instance `./test_solver test_blast_3D_block.ini` to run the 3D block-base blast test case.
+run for instance `./dyablo test_blast_3D_block.ini` to run the 3D block-based blast test case.
 This executable accepts [Kokkos command-line parameters](https://github.com/kokkos/kokkos/wiki/Initialization).

 For the best performance, you should follow the global advice for any Kokkos program :
 * Configure OpenMP to bind threads by setting the environment variable OMP_PROC_BIND=true